AMADA Modern Slavery Act Statement

 We regularly assess risk related to issues of human trafficking, modern slavery and forced labour and conduct internal auditing as to whether such risk lies within our supply chain and take any step required to prevent human trafficking, modern slavery and so forth in terms of compliance with the Modern Slavery Act.
 We undertake training with specific employees engaged in managing our supply chain, to ensure that they are equipped with the necessary knowledge and awareness to correctly assess the risk within our supplier base and to prevent issues stated above.

-We also liaise with other Amada Group of Companies to ensure that their suppliers are monitored regularly in respect of compliance with the Modern Slavery Act.
+We also liaise with other Amada Group companies to ensure that their suppliers are monitored regularly in respect of compliance with the Modern Slavery Act.

-During the year we carried out audits of our suppliers using a risk based approach focussing on suppliers in the higher risk sectors of Hospitality; Catering; Cleaning Services; Apparel and Recruitment sectors who were either new to Amada or had increased commercial significance with the company during the year.
+As part of our due diligence processes during financial year 2020/21 we carried out audits of our suppliers using a risk based approach focussing on suppliers in the higher risk sectors of Hospitality; Catering; Cleaning Services; Apparel and Recruitment sectors who were either new to Amada or had increased commercial significance with the company during the year.

 No instances or indicators of modern slavery were found or reported during the financial year.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for our financial year ending 31st March 2020.The board of directors of Amada United Kingdom Limited delegated approval of this settlement on its behalf to the Managing Director, at its board meeting on 11th May 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for our financial year ending 31st March 2021.The board of directors of Amada United Kingdom Limited delegated approval of this settlement on its behalf to the Managing Director, at its board meeting on 16th September 2021.